Detainee Visiting Regulations

 Jail Tour Program

-The Kane County Sheriff's Office encourages and may grant tours of the Kane County Adult Justice Center to public organizations: youth groups; school and church groups; news and media; and, civic and community leaders.
+The Kane County Sheriff's Office encourages and may grant tours of the Kane County Adult Justice Center to public organizations: youth groups, school and church groups, news and media, and civic and community leaders.